Cantera/cantera-website/posts/GSoC_2019_Third_Blog.md

 {{% /thumbnail %}}

-Except these, ChemCheck can provide traceback message instead only one line error.
+In addition to these, new features ChemCheck can provide the traceback message instead of only one line error.

 {{% thumbnail "/images/GSoC_2019_images/error_page.png" alt="Error Page" align="center" %}}